Remnant: From the Ashes: Development

-Remnant was announced on July 28, 2018.
+Remnant: From the Ashes was announced on July 28, 2018.

 Downloadable content

 Swamps of Corsus

 The first DLC for Remnant, Swamps of Corsus, was released on April 28, 2020.
-In addition to a roguelike-style Survival mode, in which the player starts with nothing but a pistol and scrap and must upgrade and survive as long as they can, the expansion features new bosses, enemies, weapons, mods, and events added to the Corsus area of the campaign.
+In addition to a roguelike-style survival mode, in which the player starts with nothing but a pistol and scrap and must upgrade and survive as long as they can, the expansion features new bosses, enemies, weapons, mods, and events added to the Corsus area of the campaign.
 Players can also purchase skins for their armor with a resource acquired in Survival or hard and nightmare difficulties.

 Subject 2923

 The second DLC was released on August 20, 2020.
 With a focus on origins of "The Dreamers", this adds new areas and bosses.

 Reception

-Remnant: From the Ashes received "generally favorable" reviews, according to review aggregator Metacritic.
+Remnant: From the Ashes received "generally favorable" reviews from critics, while the Nintendo Switch version received "mixed or average" reviews, according to review aggregator website Metacritic.

 IGN scored the game an 8/10, stating, "Remnant: From the Ashes delivers a beautifully deranged vision of the apocalypse that's overflowing with twisted creatures hellbent on making you suffer.
 The thrill of finally beating a boss that's had your number for hours is right up there with the Dark Souls games that so clearly inspired it, though the underwhelming gear system sometimes brings down the high of overcoming the frequent difficulty spikes.
 Overall, it's a solid game that offers one of the best and most rewarding co-op experiences in quite some time, as long as you have a hint of desire to challenge and punish yourself over and over."
 While GameSpot scored the game a 7/10, stating, "Confusing accurately describes Remnant: From the Ashes a lot of the time, especially when its combination of established ideas doesn't mesh.
 But for the most part, the experiment is a success, resulting in deeply satisfying combat against creative and challenging enemies.
 Remnant struggles to effectively transfer that success over to an engaging loot system and an interesting story to wrap it all up, but when you're blasting away foes with weapons crafted from the remains of your latest boss kill, it's hard not to do so with a wide smile on your face."